learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 help you "get it."
 This is why developers in professional settings are always sketching their NDS' whiteboards.
 It really works!

+## Describe a Physical Vending Machine

+The other week we saw a vending machine in a hospital.
+After swiping your credit card or using your phone's wallet, you entered a **grid coordinate**.
+At each intersection (coordinate) in the vending machine, there was a "spinner."
+Pay attention to this noun, "spinner."
+We're going to use it a lot in the coming lessons.
+It's a device that looks like a corkscrew.
+It **holds multiple snack packages** in it.
+When you've paid, the spinner spins and pushes the front-most snack off of the corkscrew where it falls to a retrieval box.

+On each snack's packaging a "pieces" count was clearly printed, in addition to a name.

+> **_Your_ Model May Vary**: It's certainly true that there are many other
+> details that we could record in this model.
+Price, for example, might live on
+> each snack or `total_calories`.
+We've preferred to stick with `:pieces` and
+> `:name`.
+If you think each coordinate should be a `Hash` with a `:price` and
+> an `Array` of snacks, that's **totally fine**.
+Discussion of how to model an
+> NDS is what developers spend a great number of their meetings and pair
+> programming sessions discussing!

-## Identify Nested Structures Can Be Mixed
+## Identify that Nested Structures Can Be Mixed

-As we try to more accurately model the world around us, we'll see that it's very helpful to mix and match NDS to provide a better model of reality.

 Let's update our model of a grid-based vending machine again.
 Remember, they look like this:

 ![Grid-based vending machine](https://curriculum-content.s3.amazonaws.com/programming-univbasics-5/nested-arrays-lab/vending_grid.png)